FRRouting/frr/doc/developer/topotests.rst

-Additionally, one can have the mininet CLI invoked on test failures by specifying the ``--mininet-on-error`` CLI option as shown in the example below.
+Additionally, one can have the mininet CLI invoked on test failures by specifying the ``--cli-on-error`` CLI option as shown in the example below.

 .. code:: shell

-   pytest --mininet-on-error all-protocol-startup
+   pytest --cli-on-error all-protocol-startup

 Debugging with GDB
 """"""""""""""""""